Compensation System for Directors, Audit & Supervisory Board Members, and Executive Officers

 etc.

-Components of Remuneration
+Components of remuneration

 Base salary Short-term incentive